 Long conversation last night with a “classical liberal / libertarian.”
-It strikes me how much classical liberalism is argued a priori.
+It struck me how much he was arguing a priori.

 Locke’s social contract seems like a fine way to conceptualize the state in society, a priori.
 A bunch of abstract pre-civilizational humans come together and make some agreements about how to live together.
 The trouble comes in when you notice it’s not just ahistorical, but it doesn’t at all describe the relationships people have with the state and society, as we observe them empirically.

 So, in Lockean tradition, it seems that the guy I'm talking to attempts to understand different political worldviews as different ways of answering what the gang of abstract pre-civilizational humans above ought to do.
 I suggest that they hold resources in common and allocate what must be allocated according to need.
 And he's very concerned about people overstating their needs, and about impropriety on the part of those doing administration.